oferkv/phototonic/README.md

 # Phototonic Image Viewer: batch-processing fork

+### Notice

+This project is unmaintained.
+See Geeqie for an alternative.

 ### About

 Phototonic is an image viewer and organizer built with Qt and Exiv2, released under GNU General Public License v3.